ZaahidAbdurahman/Data-Governance-Accelerator/README.md

   Metrics:  It’s largely true, what gets measured gets managed.
 In developing policies in support of data governance, you have to consider how each is measured.

+#  Chapter 4

+#  Transforming Through Data

+In this chapter, we will be:

+-  Understanding the purpose of a data catalog

+-  Exploring data monetization

+-  Implementing data-driven decision-making

+-  Creating a data strategy.

+#  Examining the Broader Value of Data

+-  In small organizations or when a business is first created, only a few systems are used, and team members know the type and location of most of the data that is available.

+-  You can imagine, for example, basic repositories for customer data, invoices, and marketing materials.

+-  As organizations grow and more systems are employed, eventually no single person knows what data is available and where it is in the enterprise.

+-  Without this knowledge, the ability to properly govern your data and leverage its value is greatly hampered.

+-  Without deliberate actions, data democratization becomes elusive.

+Knowing what data is available is essential for the following reasons:

+-  Better informed decision-making.

+-  Ensuring compliance and regulatory requirements.

+-  Lower costs by avoiding duplicate system and data efforts.

+-  Improved data analytics and reporting.

+-  Higher performing systems.

+#  Data Catalogs

+-  You can take a few approaches to assist your organization so that your team members can find data.

+-  One option involves the creation of an enterprise search engine.

+The three essential benefits of data catalogs are:

+-  Finding data: Helps users identify and locate data that may be useful.

+-  Understanding data: Answers a wide variety of data questions such as its purpose and who uses it.

+-  Making data more useful: Creates visibility, describes value, and provides access to information.

+-  A data catalog delivers a comprehensive inventory that provides an enterprise view of all data.

+-  This view provides essential insight that helps with leveraging data value and provides a robust tool to assist with data governance.

+  A data catalog can contain three types of metadata: technical, business, and operational.

+  Technical metadata:  Data about the design of a data set such as its tables, columns, file names, and other documentation related to the source system.

+  Business metadata:  Organizational data such as a business description, how it is used, its relevancy, an assessment of data quality, and users and their interactions.

+  Operational metadata:  Data such as when the data was last accessed, who accessed it, and when was it last backed up.

+  Examples of metadata include the following:

+  Associated systems

+-  File names

+- File locations

+- Data owners

+- Data descriptions

+  With a data catalog, an organization can:

+- Know what data it has (and by extension, know what data is missing).

+- Reduce data duplication.

+- Increase operational efficiencies and innovation.

+- Understand data quality.

+#  Data Analytics

+-  Intuitively, data can contain enormous business value, but it must be unleashed.

+-  Simply staring at pages of columns and rows of data is unlikely to reveal any notable insights.

+-  It may give you a headache or you might get lucky and discover a pattern in the data.

+-  Data analytics involves both specialized skills and software to explore data sets and extract insights that may be useful to an organization.

+The source of data for analytics is one or a combination of the following:

+  First-party data:  Data that an organization collects.

+  Second-party data: Data that is obtained from another organization.

+  Third-party data: Aggregated data obtained from a provider.

+  Typical uses of contemporary data analytics tools and techniques include:

+-  Vastly improved decision-making

+-  Focused marketing campaigns

+-  Understanding the competitive landscape

+#  Data Monetization

+-  In Chapter 3, we went over the basis for data being considered an intangible asset of an organization.

+-  An asset is something owned that has the expectation of delivering value.

+  Cost value method:  Value is calculated by determining how much it costs to produce, store, and replace lost data.

+  Market value approach:  Value is calculated by researching how comparable data is being priced in the open market.

+  Economic value approach:  Value is calculated by measuring the impact a data set has on the business’s bottom line.

+  With-and-without method:  Value is calculated by quantifying the impact on cash flow if a data set needs to be replaced.

+#  Data-Driven Decision Making

+-  Simply stated, data-driven decision-making (DDDM) is the process of using data to drive business decisions.

+-  Perhaps the most important value for most enterprises to derive from data is the ability to make better, more-informed decisions.

+-  Organizations that excel at DDDM achieve it through deliberate actions and investments